Financial Aid Frequently Ask Questions

 Outside scholarships must be included in your financial aid package as a resource to help pay your educational costs.
 It is the responsibility of the student to notify the Office of Scholarships and Financial Aid of all outside scholarship awards.

-Yes, we can help.
-Please contact us for more information.
 Please note: The Higher Education Act does not allow us to share data from your FAFSA directly with certain outside agencies, such as state benefit programs, even with your written permission.

 To view (PDF) documents you may need to download free Adobe reader at www.adobe.com.